Phone: 01244 323 070

 Defendant prosecuted for a number of breaches of Welsh regulations regarding the management of a tanning salon.Book BarristerBack to top

 Philip has a busy sports law practice covering all areas of sports disciplinary work including on field infractions, behaviour off the field of play which brings the sport into disrepute and anti-doping cases.

-He has successfully represented the Amateur Swimming Association in ASA v G, a matter involving a match official being abused by a coach.
-He has been instructed by the ASA in several further cases including an appeal regarding a brutality charge.
+He has successfully represented the Amateur Swimming Association in a number of matters including one case where a match official was abused by a coach, and another which was an appeal regarding a brutality charge.

 Philip’s article on the first year of the WADA 2015 code was published by Law In Sport in January 2016.

 His article entitled Funding, independence and effectiveness: Key points from the Government’s Tailored Review of UK Anti-Doping has also been published by Law in Sport.